How to Deal with Special Tax Considerations

 As the survivor, check if you can access certain tax benefits.
-A MilTax professional can help you with that.
+A MilTax consultant can help you with that.
 For instance, the Internal Revenue Service may forgive or refund the amount the service member pays in taxes each year if the service member dies under certain circumstances:

 - while on active duty in a combat zone,

 - from wounds, disease or other injury received in a combat zone,

 - from wounds or injury sustained in a terrorist or military action.

 Tax forgiveness is not automatic.
 But if you meet the criteria, submit a claim for credit or refund.
 You must submit the claim within a certain timeframe.
 You also will need to attach proof of death, a statement that the individual was a U.S. employee on the date of the injury and on the date of death, and confirmation that the service member died because of military or terrorist activity.